 On ripening, shelf-life (days to ripen) and internal disorders such as pulp-spot, grey pulp and vascular browning are also recorded.
-(The colour of Hass skin does not necessarily correspond to its ripeness and fully coloured, rock-hard fruit can sometimes be found on the tree.
+(The colour of Hass skin does not necessarily correspond to its ripeness and fully coloured, rock-hard fruit can sometimes be found on the tree).
 Ledger and Barker (1995) showed that fruit firmness is a much better indicator of Hass ripeness.
-If fruit are only sold at the completely black stage, many of the fruit may be overripe and post-harvest diseases will consequently increase significantly).
+If fruit are only sold at the completely black stage, many of the fruit may be overripe and post-harvest diseases will consequently increase significantly.

-Cold injury definitions (after B Suter, 1997)
+COLD INJURY DEFINITIONS (B SUTER, 1997)

-Black cold
+•Black cold